HUGE - Master's in Human Geography

 A broad view on human activities

-As human geographers, we take a broad view on human activities as cultural, economic, social and political, and we approach topics from distinctly geographical perspectives.
-Human geographers add sensitivity to space and place to social, political and economic enquiry, and we frequently draw on elements from the natural sciences and the humanities.
+As human geographers, we take a broad view on human activities as cultural, economic, social, political and environmental, and we approach topics from distinctly geographical perspectives.
+Human geographers add sensitivity to space and place to social, gender, political, economic and environmental enquiry, and we frequently draw on elements from the natural sciences and the humanities.

 Whether it is to address pressing problems facing our societies, or to investigate what brings about such problems, the Department of Human Geography is – also in the work of its students – committed to critical and independent scholarship.